 1. Can I finish my licensure program within four years (before graduating from Trinity)?

 In most cases, if the required courses at both institutions are carefully planned, teacher candidates are able to complete both the degree and licensure program in four years.
-If that is not possible, teacher candidates may return to the University of Saint Joseph the following semester to complete the student teaching requirement.
+If that is not possible, teacher candidates may return to the University of Saint Joseph after finishing their Trinity degree to complete the student teaching requirement, and in this case, will be responsible for additional USJ tuition.

 2. Do I have to pay extra tuition to USJ?

-There is no additional expense above the student's full-time tuition, since the University of Saint Joseph and Trinity College both belong to the Hartford Consortium for Higher Education.
+If the student completes both their Trinity degree and their USJ licensure requirements within four years, there is no additional expense above the student's full-time Trinity tuition, since the University of Saint Joseph and Trinity College both belong to the Hartford Consortium for Higher Education.
 When Trinity students register for USJ courses via the Trinity Registrar's Office, all credits and tuition transfer automatically between the institutions.

 3. Is transportation provided between Trinity and USJ?